matwilso/matwilso.github.io/_posts/gpt-sim.md

 Any number of other interactions for which it is nearly impossible for us to write computer simulations for, but for which we have, or could collect, a lot of data.

 Such a simulator could be incredibly useful in robot learning.
-For instance, imagine sim2real learning with the smallest possible reality gap, or model-based learning with the best possible model.
+Imagine sim2real learning with the smallest possible reality gap, or model-based learning with the best possible model.
 All in a package with a natural interface.

 We could “prompt” our model with a video sequence to match our specific robotics setup and task.
 Film a video of our room layout and our paintbrush dipping into the paint bucket.
 The model would automatically generate a virtual scene of our scenario that we could freely modify.
 “What about blue paint instead?”

 No XML files, no painstaking calibration or modeling e.g., the articulated physics of a Rubik’s Cube.
 (With all the cubing videos on YouTube, we should be especially well covered here lol.)
-Just film a video of our scene and the model would catch on, like GPT3 catches [on](https://twitter.com/xuenay/status/1283312640199196673) [when](https://twitter.com/gwern/status/1267215588214136833) [given](https://www.gwern.net/newsletter/2020/05#gpt-3) [prompts](https://openai.com/blog/openai-api/).
+Just film a video of our scene and the model would catch on, like GPT-3 catches [on](https://twitter.com/xuenay/status/1283312640199196673) [when](https://twitter.com/gwern/status/1267215588214136833) [given](https://www.gwern.net/newsletter/2020/05#gpt-3) [prompts](https://openai.com/blog/openai-api/).

 It’s all differentiable and can be placed directly in our PyTorch/TensorFlow computational graph.
 Gradients flow like water.